awslabs/aws-orbit-workbench/tutorials/orbit-manifest-guide.markdown

 UserPoolId: # The Cognito user pool id for controlling access to Orbit
 SharedEfsFsId: # The EFS filesystem ID that will be access by all teams.
 Each team has dedicated isolated folder.
 SharedEfsSgId: # The security group ID that controls access to the EFS.
+CognitoExternalProvider: # OPTIONAL - the confgired SSO provider in congito
+CognitoExternalProviderLabel: # OPTIONAL the confgired SSO provider label in congito
+CognitoExternalProviderDomain: # OPTIONAL the precomnfigired cognitio domain
+CognitoExternalProviderRedirect: # OPTIONAL the url redirect for SSO
 Networking:
     VpcId: # your vpc-id
     PublicSubnets: # list of public subnets